 cl-support archive file automatically for the following reasons:

 When there is a core file dump of any application (not specific to Cumulus Linux, but something all Linux distributions support), located in

-- After the first failure of one of the following monitored services since the switch was rebooted or power cycled:
+- After the first failure of one of several monitored services since the switch was rebooted or power cycled.

 To create the